Types of Meningiomas

 - Convexity meningiomas usually grow towards the front of the brain, on its surface.
 Almost 20 percent of meningiomas fall into this category.
 We usually do not see any symptoms until the tumor becomes large.
 At that point, you may experience seizures, headaches, and changes in vision, as well as neurological impairment.

 - Falcine and parasagittal meningiomas grow between the two sides of the brain, where there are many large blood vessels.
 This type of tumor can interfere with blood circulation in the brain, if it is sitting on surrounding blood vessels.
+Read how we helped our patient, Roberta Benzilio navigate treatment for her tumor.

 - Intraventricular meningiomas grow within the ventricles of the brain, which carry cerebrospinal fluid.
 A tumor in this area can block the flow of the fluid and can produce headaches and dizziness.